genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/02_dbmon.md

 #### Delete

-If you use the `delete` command, it will delete the selected record (In case you did not select any record, the default one is the last) in the selected table.
+If you use the `delete` command, it will delete the selected record in the selected table.
 Here is an example of how to use `delete`, it is deleting the last record in the **TRADE** table:

 ```javascript
 DbMon:TRADE>writeMode